Your Team Took a Workplace Assessment. Now What?

 Without a shared language, those differences can feel personal.
 With a shared language, the team can discuss them more productively.

-Keep the Language Flexible
+Keep the language flexible

 Assessment language should help people reflect.
 It should not make them feel boxed in.

-This is where leaders need to be careful.
 Even a useful framework can become limiting if the language becomes too rigid.

 A person may have a strong tendency toward action and results, but that does not mean they cannot listen.
 A person may value stability and trust, but that does not mean they resist change.
 A person may prefer careful analysis, but that does not mean they are negative.
 A person may bring energy and connection, but that does not mean they lack focus.

 People are more complex than any single result.